ePages-de/epages-devportal/_posts/2017/2017-06-01-api-writing-just-copy-and-paste.md

 API writing is an extensive, multifaceted field of work.
 It's challenging, but a lot of fun as well.
-And for sure, I wouldn't do this job, if it was just copy and paste - because then I would be bored to death {% emoji wink %}.
+And for sure, I wouldn't do this job, if it was just copy and paste - because then I would be bored to death 😉.